Welcome to the DU Analytics Challenge

 - Graduates with experience in data intelligence disciplines are being hired in record numbers around the world and you will have the opportunity to network with top companies in the Industry.

-- The DU Analytics Challenge is open to any and all students from Colorado State University, University of Colorado, University of Colorado Denver, United States Air Force Academy, Colorado School of Mines and University of Wyoming.
+- The DU Analytics Challenge is open to any and all students from Colorado State University, University of Colorado, University of Colorado Denver, United States Air Force Academy, Colorado School of Mines, Oklahoma State University, and University of Wyoming.